 - People's learning disabilities and/ or autism, plus any physical healthcare needs were understood by staff.
-Staff received training and support to help them meet people's needs. - Staff supported people to see the healthcare professionals they needed to maintain their health including their care coordinators, specialist healthcare professionals and their GPs. - We observed people received their food and drink according to their needs and wishes.
-A relative told us, "[My family member] likes the food.
-They eat their dinner."
+Staff received training and support to help them meet people's needs. - Staff supported people to see the healthcare professionals they needed to maintain their health including their care coordinators, specialist healthcare professionals and their GPs.
+One person told us, "I go to the doctor and dentist when I need to." - We observed people received their choice of food and drink.
+People told us they enjoyed the food and received food of their choice.
+One person told us, "I have lots of water so I am healthy."